-Ste eps eps Action 1 Redirection Gentle encouragement to stop the unwanted behaviour, a 'nudge' in the right direction.
+Ste eps Action 1 Redirection Gentle encouragement to stop the unwanted behaviour, a 'nudge' in the right direction.
 State the behaviours you wish to see and make reference to school rules.
 Ready, respectful and safe.
 If the behaviour continues move to step 2.
 2 Reminder.
 A reminder of the expectations Ready, Respectful, Safe delivered privately wherever possible.
 Repeat reminders if necessary.
 Deescalate and decelerate where reasonable and possible and take the initiative to keep things at this stage.
 If the behaviour continues move to step 3.
-If the behaviours displayed are those articulated as 'red' above, move directly to step 4 'Time With' 3 Caution A clear verbal caution delivered privately wherever possible, making the learner aware of their behaviour.
+If the behaviours displayed are those articulated as 'red' above, move directly to step 4 'Time With' 3 Caution (Amber move) A clear verbal caution delivered privately wherever possible, making the learner aware of their behaviour.
 Clearly outlining the consequences if they continue but making it clear as to how they can turn this around.

-5 Time with Speak to the learner privately for 5-10 minutes during their break or lunch time and give them a final opportunity to modify their behaviour.
+(Move to amber on the horizon) 4 Time with (White move) Speak to the learner privately for 5-10 minutes during their break or lunch time and give them a final opportunity to modify their behaviour.
 It is imperative that this is conducted with the class teacher using the language of WINE (I Wonder, Imagine, Notice and Empathise).

-If the behaviour continues move to step 5 Should the learner persist with the unwanted behaviour or if the (Class teacher) same pupil has had 'time with' 2 or more times in a week.
-A phone call home to is to be made to make parents/carers aware of the behaviours being seen at school.
-SLT involved 6 Formal Meeting A meeting with the pupil, parents, teacher, Assistant Head and Head of School to take place and recorded on Arbor if there is no noticeable change in behaviour after the phone call home or the child has had 4 or more 'time with' in 1 week.
-A behaviour transformation plan will be implemented and monitored over the course of two weeks. eption When certain gross misbehaviour has occurred towards pupils and adults, an Immediate immediate response is necessary, such as:- · les ponse Serious fighting Bullying Derogatory behaviour such as racist, homophobic or non-inclusive Bad language directed at an adult Defiance Damaging property Hurting others with deliberate intent In these cases, the incident will immediately be reported to SLT and recorded/logged, and an appropriate sanction/action taken in consultation with SLT.
+18 the balancies and the second as the second s Dia and 1 If the behaviour continues move to step 5 5 Phone call Should the learner persist with the unwanted behaviour or if the same pupil has had 'time with' 2 or more times in a week.
+(Class teacher) phone call home to is to be made to make parents/carers aware of the behaviours being seen at school.
+SLT notified in person and noted on My Concern.
+6 Formal A meeting with the pupil, parents and a member of the leadership Meeting team to take place and recorded on My Concern.
+If there is noticeable change in behaviour after the phone call home or the child has had 4 or more 'time with' in 1 week, a behaviour transformation plan will be implemented and monitored over the course of two weeks.
+If after a period of time not exceeding 6 weeks, the transformation plan has had little measurable impact, then we will look to implement an individual behaviour plan and consider whether there are additional unmet needs that need to be addressed.
+Exc ception When certain gross misbehaviour has occurred towards pupils and adults, an mediate immediate response is necessary, such as: res ponse Serious fighting Bullying Derogatory behaviour such as racist, homophobic or non-inclusive Bad language directed at an adult Persistent defiance Damaging property Hurting others with deliberate intent In these cases, the incident will immediately be reported to SLT and recorded/logged, and an appropriate sanction/action taken in consultation with SLT, this may be in the form of missing break or lunch times.
 A phone call home by a member of SLT will automatically take place.
 Any such behaviours demonstrated in class will result in the child moving immediately to the repair section on the 'Behaviour Horizon' grid.